 And it is the visuals that set Star Rider apart from any other driving game of the time.
 Williams brought in the services of the now-late artist Python Anghelo who designed several courses based on different futuristic themes.
-This was some of his orignal hand-painted artwork:
+This was some of his original hand-painted artwork for Star Rider:

 Anghelo’s themes here were further developed in-house and given the names Cubitania, Hexagonia, Crystallia, Milky Way, Titania, Stalactia and Metropolia.
 These initial concepts were used to create the look and layout of the courses.